larinntok/LTechStore-local-rag-assistant/README.md

 This project can be extended with additional features such as:

-* PDF document ingestion
+- PDF document support
-* CSV document ingestion
+- CSV document support
-* FAISS vector indexing
+- FAISS vector indexing
-* Hybrid keyword and semantic search
-* Conversation history
+- Conversation memory
-* Web interface
-* Docker support
-* REST API
-* Unit testing
-* GitHub Actions CI/CD
+- Streamlit web interface

 ---